-In my last post, How Mentors and Sponsors are Different (and Why It Matters), I explained the benefits for lawyers of having a sponsor and described why a sponsor would want to take on that role.
+The first post in this series, How Mentors and Sponsors are Different (and Why It Matters), explained the benefits for lawyers of having a sponsor and described why a sponsor would want to take on that role.

-In this article, I am going to dig into the nitty gritty of the lawyer/sponsor relationship and provide more information about how it works.
+This article digs into the nitty gritty of the lawyer/sponsor relationship and provides more information about how it works.
 Why?
-Because if you want to find a sponsor (and I highly recommend that you do), you need to know what you’re getting yourself into before you make that leap.
+Because if you want to find a sponsor you need to know what you’re getting yourself into before you make that leap.

 - Go out on a limb for you, perhaps by making you the senior lawyer on an important case or transaction

 - Introduce you (and talk you up) to those who make hiring decisions at prospective clients

 - Make you more visible to senior leaders, both internally and externally

 - Speak about you in glowing terms to other heavy-hitters, even (and especially) when you’ve made a mistake or others are saying negative things about you

 - Run interference for you so you can more comfortably take risks that will showcase your capabilities

 - Give honest feedback on both your skill gaps and how you can present yourself more effectively (professional presence)

 - “Pound the table” and advocate for you when decisions are being made about whether you will make partner, sit on an important committee, take the helm of a critical matter, or receive more compensation (in other words, get you to the head of the line in a potentially crowded field)